BasantaChaulagain/dsse/README.md

 ## Environment

 This system is tested on Ubuntu 20.04.06 and 24.04.
-The python version is 3.8.10 (pip version 20.0.2) and cpp(g++) version is >=9.4.0.
+The python version is 3.8.10 (pip version 20.0.2) and cpp(g++) version is 9.4.0.
 Other python dependencies of the project are written in requirements.txt file.
 Install all the requirements before running the project.

-Audit log data used in the evaluation of this project can be found [here]().
+Audit log data used in the evaluation of this project can be found [here](https://outlookuga-my.sharepoint.com/:u:/g/personal/bc67288_uga_edu/EVdHuXtXwclEvuhlXmA8cHwB8NdHkwwk_xIck92h-gviGQ?e=I0C8HI).
 We pre-process the raw audit log and convert it to a csv with all the information required for forensic analysis.
 Each event is represented by a 35-fields csv, the details of which can be found in [tracking/README_CSV.txt](tracking/README_CSV.txt).

 ## Configuration and Set-up